shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

 2. **Train-Test Split**:
    - Implements a 80-20 train-test split
    - The split is performed to prevent data leakage, ensuring that all images are either in the training or testing set, but not both
+   - Test set is not augmented, therefore there will be 6509 benign images and 117 malignant images in the test set

 3. **Dataset Balancing**:
    - Addresses the inherent class imbalance in the ISIC dataset
    - Implements oversampling of the minority class (malignant) in the training set
-   - The oversampling is achieved by duplicating minority class samples until the classes are perfectly balanced
+   - The oversampling is achieved by duplicating minority class samples until the classes are perfectly balanced (with varation and augmentation to reduce overfitting and increase generalization)
+   - This then results in a balanced training set of 26033 benign and 25685 malignant images
    - This balance is important for preventing bias in the model's predictions

 4. **Data Augmentation Pipeline**: